agri-gaia/seerep/docs/mkdocs/reference/pytests-message-abstractions.md

 **Note**: The `MsgsBase` class provides it's own `ServiceManager` property for building components, but that one shouldn't be used as it could change in the future.

-Another snippet to highlight is one where one of the components of the datatype itself is inheriting from `MsgsFb`.
+Another snippet to highlight is the following where one of the components of the datatype itself is inheriting from `MsgsFb`.

 ```python
 --8<-- "https://raw.githubusercontent.com/agri-gaia/seerep/main/tests/python/gRPC/instances/test_gRPC_fb_getInstances.py:197:257"